Not an American user?

-game, the Alliance has lost.
-The Ur-Quan armada systematically hunts down the alliance races and imprisons them onto their homeworlds, including Earth.
-However unknown to the Ur-Quan, during the war, a small research vessel had been lost while sent to a distant star system looking for evidence of the ancient Precursor race.
-The survivors of this research team had come across the controls to a Starship factory and used it to build a Precursor supply vessel: one of the largest vessels in the galaxy.
-It's time for these Terrans to return to Earth...Star Control II
+DescriptionFollowing an on-going war with the alien Ur-Quan race, the Alliance has lost.
+The Ur-Quan armada systematically hunts down the alliance races and imprisons them onto their homeworlds.
+However, unknown to the Ur-Quan, a small research vessel had been lost during the war while sent to a distant star system looking for evidence of the ancient Precursor race.
+The survivors of this research team had come across the controls to a Starship factory and used it to build a Precursor supply vessel, one of the largest vessels in the galaxy.

-While in "deep space", your starship can approach any star you come across, and then you can guide your ship around its system and land on its planets and their moons.
+While in deep space, the starship can approach any star it comes across, and then the player can guide the ship around its system and land on its planets and their moons.
 Space is treated as two-dimensional and presented in a top-down view.
-There is also a starmap available which shows the entire galaxy and allows you to set your ship on auto-pilot to any star.
+There is also a starmap available which shows the entire galaxy and allows the player to set the ship on auto-pilot to any star.

 - "Star Control 2" -- Alternate spelling